SiddheshP1996/Modern-Landing-Page-Using-SheryJS/README.md

 # Modern-Landing-Page-Using-SheryJS

 I made an attempt to make Modern Landing webpage using web3 JavaScript library SheryJS from npmJS JavaScript store for libraries online.<br>
-Made this Modern Style Landing Page using HTML5, CSS3 and JavaScript and it's libarry Shery.JS <br>
+Made this Modern Style Landing Page using HTML5, CSS3 and JavaScript and it's library Shery.JS <br>

 <li>Imported Shery CSS using below Link</li>